DavidT3/DAXA/paper/paper.md

 of research unnecessary.
 This feature in particular can be used to further one of the tenets of open-source science, reproducibility.

-[//]: # (Any such change will be recorded in the archive history, and processed )

-[//]: # (observations version controlled, so that the data archive can have a specific version that refers to its exact state )

-[//]: # (at any given time; this version can be referred to in published work using the data archive.)

 # Existing software packages
 There are no direct analogues to our module, though we must acknowledge the many pieces of software (and data archives), that greatly helped the development of [Daxa]{.smallcaps}.
 Data access is made possible primarily by the HEASARC data archive, though the Astroquery [@astroquery] package is also used.